 Just like every other time in the past a building of historical and cultural value suffers damages, we lose a piece of our past.
 The historian in me wept at the loss of knowledge, priceless art and history.
 The work of many that came before and dedicated their lives to the cause.
 We can’t replace that.

-I’m not a religious person and part of me looked at the opulence inside the Notre Dame with disdain.
-I often wondered why so much money went into a church, while people suffered and died from hunger, disease and conflict.
+As I’m not a religious person, a part of me looked at the opulence inside the Notre Dame with disdain.
+You can’t help but I wonder why so much money went into a church, while people suffered and died from hunger, disease and conflict.
 I can’t say what motivations, excuses and sacrifices the people of Paris made when they set out to build the church.
-I wasn’t there so it’s not fair for me to judge their motives.
+As I wasn’t there it’s not fair for me to judge their motives.

 I couldn’t help but admire the elements meant to inspire awe.
 The stain glass window, the columns and arches are examples of beauty of the past.
 Maybe to them it was worth the sacrifice and it’s not my place to question that with my 21st century mind.